What is a safe amount to drink?

 There is no known safe level of alcohol exposure during pregnancy.

-There is no safe time, there is no safe amount, and there is no safe type of alcohol.
+There is no safe time, no safe amount, and no safe type of alcohol.
 Alcohol can harm a developing fetus at any point during a pregnancy, even before the pregnancy is confirmed.
 As 50% of Australian women experience an unplanned pregnancy, many are prenatally exposed to alcohol before the family becomes aware of the pregnancy.
 If you could be pregnant, or are planning a pregnancy, health professionals advise that abstinence from alcohol is safest.
 If you choose to drink alcohol, effective contraception is important to prevent unintentional prenatal alcohol exposure.
 Alcohol use during pregnancy can increase the risk of miscarriage, stillbirth, preterm (early) birth, and SIDS, and can also result in FASD, which is a lifelong disability.

-The National Health and Medical Research Council advises that “maternal alcohol consumption can harm the developing fetus or breastfeeding baby.
+The National Health and Medical Research Council (NHMRC) advises that “maternal alcohol consumption can harm the developing fetus or breastfeeding baby”.
+NHMRC Guidelines recommend:

 Follow this link to download The Australian Guidelines to Reduce Health Risks from Drinking Alcohol.